pzwiernik/upf-statistics/content/phd/index.md

         [Maxim Fedotov](https://www.upf.edu/en/web/econ/phd-e-i/-/asset_publisher/y8aJCiW7qGsx/content/fedotov-maxim/maximized) started as MSc student in our [Data Science program](https://bse.eu/masters-degrees/data-science/data-science-methodology).
 He is now doing the PhD Program at Universitat Pompeu Fabra supervised by Gábor Lugosi and David Rossell (both UPF).

         [Zhekai Pang](https://www.linkedin.com/in/zhekaipang/) completed MSc in Computational and Applied Economics at the University of Chicago.
 In 2025 he starts MRes year of the PhD program at UPF.

+        ## Application and calendar

+        Note: The application process is typically between November and January.
+Please contact us in advance so that we could guide you through this process.

+        All interested applicants should submit the materials specified below to the Data Science PhD selection committee at [david.rossell@upf.edu](mailto:david.rossell@upf.edu), before Jan 15.
+Late applications may be considered in exceptional circumstances.

+        1. Students interested in the PhD program at UPF must also submit an application to Year 2, following the instructions for the MRes Online Application.
+The deadline for that application is usually Jan 15, but double-check the UPF website.
+        2. Students who wish to pursue a PhD at a collaborating institution outside UPF should, in a first instance, send their application to the Data Science PhD selection committee only.

+        Applications to the Data Science PhD selection committee must include:
+        - A copy of your final official undergraduate academic transcript, showing courses taken and grades obtained.
+        - If you have finished graduate studies or are currently undergoing a master’s degree when you submit your application, a copy of the final or provisional graduate academic transcript, showing courses taken and grades obtained.
+        - A motivation letter, including a concise statement on research interests.
+        - Two academic reference letters.
+If applying to the UPF program, besides uploading the letters at the UPF system they should also be emailed to [david.rossell@upf.edu](mailto:david.rossell@upf.edu).
+Please ensure that your referees send the letters by the deadline.

   - block: markdown
     content: